Erik Demaine's Folding and Unfolding:

 The first published reference to folding and cutting of which we are aware is a Japanese book, Wakoku Chiyekurabe (Mathematical Contests), by Kan Chu Sen, published in 1721.
 This book contains a variety of problems for testing mathematical intelligence.
 One of the problems asks to fold a rectangular piece of paper flat and make one complete straight cut, so as to make a typical Japanese crest called sangaibisi, which translates to “three folded rhombics”.
 The author gives a solution consisting of a sequence of simple folds, each of which folds along a line.
 Scanned images of the relevant pages in the book are available.

-Folding and cutting may have been used for a magic trick by Houdini, before he became a famous escape artist.
-His 1922 book Paper Magic (E. P. Dutton & Company, pages 176-177) describes a method for making a five-pointed star.
-According to David Lister, this book appears to have been ghostwritten by another magician, Walter Gibson.
+In particular, before Houdini was a famous escape artist, he was a general magician.
+His 1922 book Paper Magic (E. P. Dutton & Company, pages 176–177) describes a method for making a five-pointed star.
+According to David Lister, this book appears to have been ghostwritten by another magician, Walter Gibson, but Houdini still may have performed the trick.

 Martin Gardner wrote about the fold-and-cut problem in his famous series in Scientific American (“Paper cutting”, chapter 5 of New Mathematical Diversions (Revised Edition), Mathematical Association of America, Washington, D.C., 1995.).
 Gardner was particularly impressed with Loe's ability to cut out any desired letter of the alphabet.
 He was also the first to state cutting out complex polygons as an open problem.
 What are the limits of this fold-and-cut process?
 What polygonal shapes can be cut out?